Quick Reference Guide

 A diagnosis of a physical disability or chronic health condition documented by a family member will not be accepted because of professional and ethical considerations, even when the family member is otherwise qualified by virtue of training and licensure or certification.
 The issue of dual relationships, as defined by various codes of professional ethics, should be considered in determining whether a professional is in an appropriate position to provide the necessary documentation.

 Finally, the name, title and credentials of the qualified professional writing the report should be included.
 Information about licensure or certification, including the area of specialization, employment and the state or province in which the individual practices, should also be clearly stated in the documentation.
 All reports should be in English, typed on professional letterhead, dated and signed.

 Although some individuals have longstanding or permanent diagnoses, because of the changing manifestations of many physical disabilities and chronic health conditions, it is essential that a test taker provide recent and appropriate documentation from a qualified professional.
-If the diagnostic report is more than six months old, the test taker must also submit a letter from a qualified professional that provides an update of the diagnosis, a description of the test-taker's current functional limitations during the preceding six months and a rationale for each of the requested testing accommodations.
+If the diagnostic report is more than twelve months old, the test taker must also submit a letter from a qualified professional that provides an update of the diagnosis, a description of the test taker's current functional limitations during the preceding twelve months and a rationale for each of the requested testing accommodations.